iamadeadpixel/VUStatsCollector/README.md

 Ups, missed some tdm commands in the documentation this is updated.

-5.0.4:
-Minor bug fixes on the roundover stuff

-5.0.3 : Updated minor isues
+2.0.2 : Updated chat commands
 #
 Some code used from: Doc-Ice-Elm, Joe_91
 Code fixes: Bree_Arnold and Doc-Ice-Elm, Jassent, IllustrisJack, Bree_Arnold